 We didn't start with billing and bolt clinical on top, or start with clinical and patch in the billing later.
-It's one system, front desk to discharge — shaped by people who've actually sat behind those desks.
+It's one system, front desk to discharge, shaped by people who've actually sat behind those desks.

 One-tap MRN, scannable hospital cards, NHIS lookup, photo capture, next-of-kin, allergies, payer details.
 Reception runs faster.

+A nurse command centre runs the outpatient floor — live queue, wait-time thresholds, clinic load, escalations — alongside a real-time consulting-room board showing which doctor is in which room.
 Structured SOAP notes, ICD-10 + ICD-11 diagnosis picker (role-aware suggestions for every specialty), vitals trends, prescription pad with stock-aware drug picker, diagnosis codes that build the claim automatically.

 Triage by zone, time-to-doctor metrics, fast-track and resus pathways, automatic escalation when NEWS2 climbs.